19 Jan Make Variable Artwork for Magazines and Newsletters with Adobe InDesign

 Making the final artwork: Scripts

 The function we want it available and is called Page Exporter Utility.
 A fantastic article by David and Anne-Marie at InDesign Secrets expands on this script and how to use it.
 (It also has a direct download link to the zip file containing the scripts that you will need to install.)
 There are many options inside, but it is really easy once you get started.

 Finally, we create a PDF with your print specification, using every layer of the InDesign document as a separate PDF file, or one mega file for digital printing.
-Depending on your quantities and the print process (offset or digital), you would generate one final PDF with ever layer as a spread, or every layer as a separate file.
+Depending on your quantities and the print process (offset or digital), you would generate one final PDF with every layer as a spread, or every layer as a separate file.